Which Is The Primary Mode Of Influenza Transmission

 How Respiratory Droplets Spread the Virus

-For example, if someone with the flu coughs near another person, the droplets can land directly on their face or be inhaled.
+To give you an idea, if someone with the flu coughs near another person, the droplets can land directly on their face or be inhaled.
 This is why maintaining physical distance and wearing masks are effective measures to reduce transmission.
 The virus can also survive on surfaces for a limited time, depending on environmental conditions, but this is not the primary route of spread.

 The Role of Aerosol Transmission